thacherT1D/webdevstuff/Version_Control_(Git_and_Github)/Git_for_Teams.desc.md

                  master
 ```

-Now that you've got the hang of the Centralized Workflow, adding feature branches to your development process is an easy way to encourage collaboration and streamline communication between developers.
+Now that you've got the hang of the Centralized Workflow, it's time to add feature branches to your development process so you can streamline communication with your team.
 The core idea behind the **Feature Branch Workflow** is that all feature development takes place in a dedicated branch instead of the `master` branch.

 ## Why is the Feature Branch Workflow is important?